 Crews battle to protect Lake Tahoe region from wildfire

 SOUTH LAKE TAHOE, Calif.
-(AP) — Firefighters faced a critical day in efforts to prevent a massive California wildfire from reaching the Lake Tahoe resort region Saturday, fearing that hot, gusty winds could fuel the stubborn blaze.
+(AP) — Firefighters faced a critical day in efforts to prevent a massive California wildfire from reaching the Lake Tahoe resort region Saturday, hoping to take advantage of calmer winds before hot, heavy gusts return.

 The Caldor Fire churned through mountains just southwest of the Tahoe Basin, cloaking much of the area in toxic smoke and sending tourists packing at a time when summer vacations would be in full swing ahead of the Labor Day weekend.

-The fire’s eastern edge was about 7 or 8 miles (11 or 13 kilometers) from the city of South Lake Tahoe and did not advance much overnight thanks to operations known as “backfiring,” where firefighters get ahead of the blaze and burn up fuel so the fire has nothing to ignite, said Horner.
+The fire’s eastern edge was about 7 or 8 miles (11 or 13 kilometers) from the city of South Lake Tahoe and did not advance much overnight thanks to operations known as “backfiring,” where firefighters get ahead of the blaze and burn up fuel so the fire has nothing to ignite, Horner said.

 “They did backfiring operations that were nothing short of amazing last night in that area,” Horner said.

-The Caldor fire, burning since Aug.
-14 in the Sierra Nevada, increased slightly in size overnight to about 147,000 acres, or 230 square miles (595 square kilometers) but crews were able to get 19% containment, up from 12% the day before, Horner said.
+“We anticipate being able to make more progress over the weekend because of favorable wind conditions,” Herrera said.
+But the slower winds were only expected to last two days.

+A Fire Weather Watch was issued for Monday and Tuesday that will lead to “elevated fire weather concerns” in higher elevations of the Northern Sierra, Cal Fire said.

-The Caldor Fire has proved so difficult to fight that fire managers this week pushed back the projected date for full containment from early next week to Sept.
+The Caldor fire has destroyed more than 600 structures since it started on Aug.
+14 in the Sierra Nevada.
+It has proved so difficult to fight that fire managers this week pushed back the projected date for full containment from early next week to Sept.
 8. But even that estimate was tenuous.

 It is one of nearly 90 large blazes in the U.S. Many are in the West, burning trees and brush desiccated by drought.
 Climate change has made the region warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more destructive, according to scientists.